 It is strongly recommended that you have a medical, dental, and eye exam prior to any travel, even if you consider yourself to be generally healthy.
-Make sure your immunizations are up to date, and bring a record of them with you to France.
-If you plan to travel outside of Western Europe (in Africa, the Middle East, or Eastern Europe) during your stay abroad, check with the Centers for Disease Control about health precautions recommended for travel in those areas.
+Make sure your immunizations are up to date, and bring a record of them with you.

 If you wear glasses or contact lenses, take supply of contact lenses sufficient for your stay, and an extra pair of glasses (if you have one).
 If you need or wish to purchase glasses or contact lenses in France and wish to be partially reimbursed by the French sécurité sociale, you will need to see an optometrist in Montpellier to obtain a prescription.
 If you know you will require medication while traveling abroad, obtain a full supply before you leave.
 Customs regulations do not permit shipping of medication.
 You should carry up-to-date prescriptions and/or a statement from your doctor, especially if you will be carrying insulin, a syringe or any narcotic drug.
 Keep all vital medicines in your carry-on to insure a constant supply if your luggage is lost or delayed.
 Use original prescription containers, marked with contents and use, for your own protection.
 Penalties for transporting illegal substances are severe.
 Don’t worry about bringing cold medicine or the like – you can find excellent over the counter medicine here.

 University students may be required to have an official medical examination in France.
 This examination costs 58€ and may be required to obtain the attestation OFII.
 This administrative step appears to be in the process of being phased out for semester programs, but please budget accordingly.

 All students must have health insurance that will cover them in Montpellier and during their travels outside of Montpellier during the program.